royandugu/Vanilla-JS-Memory-Game/README.md

 # Vanilla-JS-Memory-Game
 A little click and show picture matching game using Vanilla JS, HTML, CSS, bootstrap, JQuery

+A simple traditional memory game where a bunch of cards are present in hidden format.
+The user has to click a single card and a picture pops up.
+Then they have to perform hit and trail for another card.
+If the picture on this new card matches up with the previous then the score increases.
+If it doesn't, both the cards return back to being hidden.

 #Features
 1. SFX options (only for PC Version later to be added to mobile)
 2. Music on off options